 - Standing up too quickly (can cause low blood pressure to the brain).

 Remember, there's no harm in seeing the doctor if you're concerned.
 Your doctor can easily rule out most of the dangerous causes of feeling faint.
-But it's such a common anxiety symptom, that if you have reason to believe you're suffering from anxiety, it's highly likely that your experience is the result of hyperventilation.
+But it is an anxiety symptom.
+If you have reason to believe you're suffering from anxiety, it's highly likely that your experience is the result of hyperventilation.

-If you're feeling faint, the first step is to go against your instinct and try not to take in breaths that make your chest expand.
+If you're feeling faint, the first step is to go against your instinct and try not to take in more air than you can handle.
 You need to add more CO2 to your bloodstream.
 You can do this by taking slower breaths and trying to breathe in through your stomach, rather than your chest.
 Also, once you've breathed in, hold your breath for a few seconds before slowly exhaling.

 Often you'll notice your feeling faint comes with other symptoms as well.
 All of these symptoms represent signals that your body is giving you about your anxiety.